Woman stabbed to death and man killed by vehicle in Westminster

 The woman was stabbed in Chippenham Road, in Maida Vale, just after 09:00 GMT, the Metropolitan Police said.

 When officers arrived to reports of the stabbing, they also found a man had been hit by a vehicle.
 Both died at the scene.
-No arrests have been made.

-Det Ch Insp Neil Smithson said police did not believe there was any wider threat to the community.
+No arrests have been made and police said they did not believe there was a wider threat to the community.

 Police are working to inform the woman and man's families and post-mortem examinations will take place.

-Det Ch Insp Smithson said: "This morning an incredibly serious incident has unfolded in the Westminster area, which has seen two people pronounced dead.
+Det Ch Insp Neil Smithson said: "This morning an incredibly serious incident has unfolded in the Westminster area, which has seen two people pronounced dead.

+"Our officers are on scene and are working to establish exactly what has happened.

 "What I can say at this time is that the incident is contained."